MiniArt 1/35 T-44M Soviet Medium Tank Kit First Look

 Here is MiniArt's latest release, the T-44M which still retains the T-34/85-type turret but the hull evolved into the foundation for the the next main battle tank - the T-54/55 series.
 Like the earlier T-44 release, this kit features a full interior (engine compartment and crew compartment) and all of the updated details that hint at a possible T-54 in our future.

 The kit is molded in gray styrene and presented on 65 parts trees plus two trees of clear parts (duplicate trees not shown) and one fret of photo-etched parts.
 According to the manufacturer, there are 791 plastic parts and 62 photo-etched parts in this box.
-I believe it as there is some serious mass to the box when you pick it up.
+There is some serious mass to the box when you pick it up.

 Among the features and options in this kit: